dynamicloud/dynamicloud_nodejs_api/README.md

 ```

-#Query class
+#Query object

-This class provides a set of methods to add conditions, order by and group by clauses, projections, etc.
+This object provides a set of methods to add conditions, order by and group by clauses, projections, etc.

 ```javascript
 function  add(condition);